-Curated by event organiser Gill Minervini, whose credits include the Dark Mofo Winter Feast at Hobart’s MONA, the lunches will see guests pay $169 each to enjoy a long-table meal paired with beer and wine.
+Curated by event organiser Gill Minervini, whose credits include the Dark Mofo Winter Feast at Hobart’s MONA, the lunches will see guests pay $169 each to enjoy a long-table meal, with matched wine by Penfolds and beer by Coopers available for purchase.
 The host chefs (the full list of which will be announced tomorrow) are described in the Festival program as “contemporary culinary giants”, all with a connection to Adelaide.

 Theodoros admits that cooking a lunch for 200 people is not something he is used to, “but I think this is a great concept so I’m happy to be involved”.

 “The brief was to do something that was a casual, relaxed lunch to give people the feeling they were dining with friends or family … I’m hoping it won’t be like a restaurant, but like a big family meal.

 “It will be coming out of summer and just into autumn, so it’s an ideal time to cook because the crossover of seasons means there’s an abundance of ingredients.”